michaeldebarros/magic-soup/README.md

 After that, I decided to build a simple CRUD app and in the process transfer some Node.js skills into Go.
 So I added Mongo DB, validation, sessions, middleware, etc.

+There is a documenting branch also, whick contains the documentation that works with go doc command.

 I did a little walk through the app and recorded.
 The videos are as follows:

 1) [Intro](https://www.youtube.com/watch?v=ZkjOEUYEYBI)